poole/lanyon/_posts/2016-06-05-defconqual2016-kiss.md

 so all registers set to 0 except rax, rbx, rcx, rdx. the critical problem is that WE CAN'T CALL ANY FUNCTIONS, also ret gadget can't work.

-the first thing what i done is find gadget which controls rsp. there was one in libc, during makecontext.
+the first thing what i done is find gadget which controls rsp. there was one in libc makecontext function.

 ```
 .text:00000000000498B0                 mov     rsp, rbx